Collateral protection insurance: How CPI works

 When a borrower takes out a loan for a home or vehicle at a lending institution, he or she signs an agreement to maintain dual-interest insurance, protecting both the borrower and the lender with comprehensive and collision coverage on the vehicle or hazard, wind, and flood on the home throughout the life of the loan.
 The borrower provides proof of insurance to the lender, which is verified by the CPI provider, which also acts on behalf of the loan servicer as an insurance-tracking company.

 If proof of insurance is not received by the CPI provider, notices are sent to borrowers in the name of the loan servicer, prompting them to obtain required coverage.
-If responses to notices are not received, the lending institution may choose to have CPI coverage “force-placed” on the borrower’s loan to protect its interest from damage or loss, leaving the borrower empty-handed.
+If responses to notices are not received, the lending institution may choose to have CPI coverage “force-placed” on the borrower's loan to protect its interest from damage or loss, leaving the borrower empty-handed.

 The lending institution passes the premium charge on to the borrower by adding the premium to the loan principal and increasing the loan payments.
 If the borrower subsequently provides proof of insurance, a refund is issued, otherwise, the premiums are rolled into the loan.

 Throughout the life of a loan, the CPI provider monitors proof of insurance to ensure that policies remain in force.
 If policies lapse, notices are sent in accordance with the procedure outlined above, and CPI is backdated to fill in any coverage gaps.

 Past problems

 Interest in collateral protection insurance increased in the late 1980s when, in response to a bank crisis, regulators recommended that assets securing loans be insured and, if borrowers did not obtain insurance, that lenders obtain CPI.
 The rise in CPI activity generated by this recommendation also coincided with a number of consumer complaints, including suits from borrowers.

 Borrower lawsuits were often prompted by lenders’ providing inadequate disclosure regarding the right to force-place CPI policies, force-placing policies with unnecessary coverages, and not disclosing they might be making a commission on the transaction.
 Additionally, some CPI providers had administrative problems with their programs, including the inability to receive and process insurance documents in a timely manner and ineffective tracking technology, and the inability of some providers to reamortize the loan payments resulting in the "stacking" of CPI premiums.
 These problems resulted in sending unnecessary letters to borrowers, issuing policies to borrowers who were in fact insured, and delays in processing premium refunds when proof of insurance was received, all of which served to exacerbate borrower complaints.

-In July, 2017 a class action law suit was filed against Wells Fargo, and its CPI vendor, National General.
+In July, 2017 a class action lawsuit was filed against Wells Fargo, and its CPI vendor, National General.
 The lawsuit alleged, among other things, that the CPI Policies they placed were duplicative, unnecessary, and overpriced.
 Wells Fargo and National General denied each and all of the claims and allegations of wrongdoing.
 However, a settlement was granted preliminary approval by the Court on August 5, 2019.